geekbutchic/capstone-project-proposal/README.md

 * Week 3 - Build the Backend, so the data can be rendered from the Backend.
 Login, Wine Data.
 Also sends Wine Cart information to backend.

 * Week 4 - Stretch Goals - Implement Twillo API or Paypal sandbox API.
+Add more wines to portfolio and use pagination.
+Filter wine by country.

 ### Question 6)
 What does your data schema look like at a high level?
 (How do you plan to